April 22, 2024

 William Marra is a director at Certum Group, where he leads the litigation finance strategy, and a lecturer at the University of Pennsylvania Carey School of Law, where he co-teaches a course on litigation finance.

 Reprinted with permission from the April 17, 2024 edition of the New York Law Journal © 2024 ALM Global Properties, LLC.
 All rights reserved.
-Further duplication without permission is prohibited, contact 877-256-2472 or [email protected].
+Further duplication without permission is prohibited, contact 877-256-2472 or asset-and-logo-licensing@alm.com.